All Episodes

 You don't hear much about it, but it happens.

-They still behead people who commit what in this country are average ordinary everyday crimes like theft and so forth.
+They still behead people who commit what in this country are average, ordinary, everyday crimes, like theft and so forth.

 And they do it publicly in Saudi Arabia.

-So some people said, well, maybe it's because of the Saudi relationship with the United States, that that became one of the many explanations for why Al-Qaeda, which was bin Laden and Zawahiri from Egypt, why they still made no sense until you realize that so why is ISIS hitting Turkey?
+And that became one of the many explanations for why al-Qaeda, which was bin Laden and Zawahiri from Egypt, why they go.

 Could be something similar.

-Because what what often happens with these Islamist regimes, there are differing philosophies in terms of how fast to go in getting to where everybody wants to end up, which is Sharia.
+Because what often happens with these Islamist regimes, there are differing philosophies in terms of how fast to go in getting to where everybody wants to end up, which is Sharia.

 I mean, that is the ultimate objective for all of these places.